-When I first became pregnant, although I was a certified Group Fitness Instructor and Personal Trainer, I was really confused about what exercises I could and couldn’t do during and after pregnancy and also how often I should be exercising.
+When I first became pregnant, although I was a certified Group Fitness Instructor and Personal Trainer with over 15 years experience, I was really confused about what exercises I could and couldn’t do during and after pregnancy and also how often I should be exercising.
 I really wanted to maintain my current fitness regime but I also wanted to know how to modify safely and effectively, so I become Certified in Pre and Post Natal Fitness and had the privilege of being originally trained in Melbourne by Preggi Bellies founding Physiotherapist Lauren Gabriel.

 The key things I learned …